 There is no coinsurance, copayment, or deductible for preventive dental services, radiographs, bridge relines and repairs or brush biopsy.

-You pay 50% for fillings, crown repairs (repair of damage to an existing crown) simple extractions/oral surgery and endodontics (root canals).
+You pay 50% for fillings, crown repairs, simple extractions/oral surgery and endodontics (root canals).

 You must use a participating Delta Dental provider.

 If you receive additional services, cost sharing for those services may apply.